-It’s not that long that I finished a series of blogs about Malcolm Saville’s Lone Pine Club books, a staple feature of my childhood and that off my generation.
+It’s not that long ago that I finished a series of blogs about Malcolm Saville’s Lone Pine Club books, a staple feature of my childhood and that of my generation.
 With a handful of exceptions, I was using later editions of the books, editions that had been heavily edited to make them ‘less middle-class’, ‘more relevant to modern children’ and, perhaps more pertinently, short enough to fit the standard length of the cheap and successful Armada paperbacks.
-Several books lost close upon 100 pages of content which, my most accounts, was done ina most unsympathetic manner.
+Several books lost close upon 100 pages of content which, by most accounts, was done in a most unsympathetic manner.

 After I’d finished the blog series, which came some time after writing the posts themselves, I made an impulse purchase of the Girls Gone By imprint of Mystery at Witchend.
 The GGB series are immaculate paperbacks that use only the First Edition text, reproductions of the original dustjackets as covers and include not only the original illustrations but those applied to later editions.